waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Obstacles & Solutions
 - **Rocket Grunt (Mt.
 Moon B2F at 30, 12):** Confirmed via dialogue that he is blocking the path south and demands a fossil to pass.
 - **Officer Jenny (Cerulean City):** Blocking path east.
-All local hypotheses (talking to NPCs, interacting with Pikachu, clearing the backyard area) have failed.
+All local hypotheses have failed.
 The trigger is likely elsewhere.

 # IV.
 Puzzles & Hypotheses

 ## A. Mt.
 Moon Fossil Puzzle
 - **Obstacle:** Rocket Grunt at (30, 12) on Mt.
 Moon B2F blocks the path south, demanding a fossil.
 - **Clue:** Super Nerd at (13, 9) on Mt.
 Moon B2F mentioned a Pokémon Lab on Cinnabar Island that regenerates fossils.
-- **Hypothesis 1 (Active):** The fossil is an item hidden in an unexplored partition of Mt.
+- **Hypothesis 1 (Invalidated):** A fossil is an item hidden in an unexplored partition of Mt.
 Moon.
-  - **Test Plan:** Systematically re-explore all floors of Mt.
-Moon, prioritizing paths leading from previously unused ladders, such as the one at (6, 8) on B2F.
+  - **Test Result:** A full exploration of all reachable partitions of Mt.
+Moon, including the area east of the mountain on Route 4, yielded no fossil item.
+This hypothesis is now considered invalid.
+- **Hypothesis 2 (Active):** The 'fossil' is not a physical item to be found now, but will be obtained later in the story, likely related to the Cinnabar Island lab.

 ## B. Cerulean City Officer Jenny Puzzle
 - **Obstacle:** Officer Jenny blocks the path east out of Cerulean City.